xabbu42/inpainting/report.md

 Motivations
 -----------

-There are many possilbe sources for incomplete images:
+There are many possible sources for incomplete images:

 * Damaged photographs and movie films.